bkup/SlackShell/README.md

 ## Acknowledgments
 Inspiration for working with the Slack API in PowerShell is credited to Warren Frame.
 His repo was a great resource to get started: https://github.com/RamblingCookieMonster/PSSlack

-Special thanks to @thesubtlety for porting over to POSHv2.
+Special thanks to @thesubtlety for porting over to POSHv2 and added enhancements.